ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 11. imageDownloader
-Interface that provides image resource from network.
-This must implement the `downloadImage` method that receives the image url and returns a `Future<Uint8List>` as the image.
-Default is `DefaultBeagleImageDownloader`.
+An interface that provides image resources from network.
+This must implement the `downloadImage` method that receives the image URL and returns a `Future<Uint8List>` as the image.
+The default is `DefaultBeagleImageDownloader`.
 ```dart
 class DefaultBeagleImageDownloader implements BeagleImageDownloader {
   DefaultBeagleImageDownloader({